jessedc/laravel-heroku-example/readme.md

 Depending on what you're doing, you may need to set the application up to trust the Heroku load balancer.
 See [here](https://devcenter.heroku.com/articles/getting-started-with-laravel#trusting-the-load-balancer).

-**Updating**

-This project is set to track the development branch of laravel in anticipation of 5.4 release.
-It's worth running `composer update` every day until it's released to keep up to date.
-At such time as it's releaesd, composer.json should be updated to point to the 5.4 branch.

 **Running a worker process**

 This [Stack Overflow Answer](http://stackoverflow.com/a/38443082/184130) shows a simple addition to the Procfile can run your worker